-How to Find a Niche Market & Make It Your Own
+How to Find a Niche Market and Make It Your Own

 Niche Marketing Can Be Your Ticket to Success

-So how can your small business capitalize on these unmet needs and find and dominate your own niche market?
-Concentrate on these four basic concepts for niche marketing success:
+How can your small business capitalize on unmet needs and find and dominate a niche market?
+These four basic concepts are key to niche market success.

-Don’t forget that processes can be products as well.
-Someone once looked at an inkjet printer cartridge and came up with the idea and the process for refilling them.
+Processes can be products as well.
+For example, someone once considered the inkjet printer cartridge and came up with the idea and process for refilling them.
 To stimulate ideas, read 7 Sources of Business Ideas.

-Marketing is perhaps more important for niche businesses than for any other kind, because the niche market business is by definition unknown; your success or failure hinges on making the connection with exactly the right kind of customer or client and making them realize that they need your product.
+Marketing is perhaps more important for niche businesses than for any other type of business because consumer awareness of your product is low.
+Your success or failure hinges on making the connection with exactly the right type of customer or client and making them realize that they need your product.

 Do You Need to Find a Niche Market?

-If you are looking to start a business, there are many proven business ideas in existing traditional markets that can generate full or part-time income if you can:
+If you want to start a business, there are many proven business ideas in existing traditional markets that can generate full or part-time income if you can:

-- Deliver the products and services that your customers need, and
+- Deliver the products and services that your customers need

 - Provide better customer service than your competitors